 Yes Bhutan does not allow independent solo travel.
 You will need to either hire a guide or a diver to tag along with you on your journey around the country.
 If you’re planning on taking a solo backpacking trip, it’s not possible so make sure you plan a trip with your family or friends.

-If you can’t convince anyone then you can always enroll solo on a road trip to Bhutan.
+If you can’t convince anyone then you can always enroll solo on a road trip.

-Never and I mean never, talk rudely or in an arrogant manner to anyone in Bhutan.
+Never and I mean never, talk rudely or in an arrogant manner to anyone in the country.
 No matter what the situation is, always keep your calm.
 Bhutanese have a very strong bond and regardless of what you’ll end up facing the brunt.

 Another unsaid rule is like in all parts of the world.
 Never click a picture of a person without asking them.
 It’s considered rude to take a photograph without asking the person and many will take it as a rude gesture.

 Just follow the above and you’ll be good.
 If you don’t you’ll end up behind bars.

 Indian currency INR is widely accepted in the country.
 But always carry lower denominations ranging from ₹10 to ₹200 and avoid carrying ₹500 and ₹2000.